jaco267/num_cpp_Tensor/readme.md

 python run.py --opt 3 --delete False
 ```
 - for a tensor (dimision > 2)
-- currently we only support print and indexing
+- currently we only support print , indexing, slice, reshape
 - tensor (matrix) multiplication and other functions (zeros,randn)...may be added in the future
+- The tensor implementation is based on [pynorch](https://github.com/lucasdelimanogueira/PyNorch)